SysPoe/train-wiki/docs/Train-Spotting/Train-Numbering-Guide.md

 # Train Numbering Guide

-Also check out [Run Guru](../Other/Resources/RunGuru.md) for a quick way to interpret train numbers!
+Also check out [TRN Guru](../Other/Resources/TRNGuru.md) for a quick way to interpret train reporting numbers!

 ## SEQ Electric Services